Notice of Privacy Practices

 • Follow the terms of our Notice of Privacy Practices that are currently in effect; and

-Right to Inspect and Copy: You have the right to request to inspect and obtain a paper or electronic copy of the health information that may be used to make decisions about your care or payment, and to request that a copy be forwarded to a third party of your choice.
+Right to inspect and copy: You have the right to request to inspect and obtain a paper or electronic copy of the health information that may be used to make decisions about your care or payment, and to request that an electronic copy of your electronic health record be forwarded to a third party of your choice.
 However, under certain circumstances and, if permitted by law, we may deny your request.
 To inspect and obtain a copy of your health information, you must submit your request in writing.
 Ask us how to do this.
 We will provide a copy or a summary of your health information, usually within 30 days of your request, or less as required by state law.
 There may be reasonable, cost-based fees for the costs of copying, mailing or other supplies associated with your request.

-Right to a Paper Copy of This Notice.
+Right to a paper copy of this notice.
+Right to a paper copy of this notice.
 You have the right to a copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
+You may also obtain a copy of this notice at our website BalladHealth.org.

-Healthcare Operations: We may use and disclose health information for healthcare operations and administrative purposes.
+Healthcare operations: We may use and disclose health information for healthcare operations and administrative purposes.
 These uses and disclosures are necessary to make sure that all of our patients receive quality care and for our operation and management purposes.
 For example, we may share information with doctors, nurses, medical students, and other personnel for learning purposes.
+We generally will not disclose Substance Use Disorder Records for health care operations purposes without your consent.

-Health Information Exchange: Ballad Health participates in one or more electronic Health Information Exchange (HIE) networks.
+Health information exchange: Ballad Health participates in one or more electronic Health Information Exchange (HIE) networks.
 Through these health information exchanges, your information will be electronically available to other health care providers and other entities.
 These entities can access your Ballad Health’s health information for your treatment or other permitted purposes.
 If you have questions about Ballad Health’s involvement in electronic health information exchange, please contact our Privacy Officer in the Corporate Compliance Department at 423-302-3345 or the AlertLine at 1-800-535-9057.
+We generally will not disclose Substance Use Disorder Records through health information exchange without your consent, except for treatment purposes in a bona fide medical emergency in which your consent cannot be obtained.

-Facility Directory: We may list your information in our facility directory, unless you ask us not to.
+Facility directory: We may list your information in our facility directory, unless you ask us not to.
+If you are at Woodridge Hospital, we generally will not disclose your presence at the facility without your consent.

-Fundraising Activities: We may use and disclose certain limited health information to our Foundation so that it may contact you regarding fundraising activities.
+Fundraising activities: We may use and disclose certain limited health information to our Foundation so that it may contact you regarding fundraising activities.
+This may include information that identifies that you were seen by a department or physician that specialized in substance use disorder services.
 You have the right to notify the Foundation at 423-302-3151 to request not to receive fundraising information.

-Individuals Involved in Your Care or Payment for Your Care: If you do not object, or we reasonably infer, based on professional judgment, that you do object to the disclosure, we may disclose relevant health information to a family member, friend, or other person involved in your medical care or who helps pay for your care.
+Individuals involved in your care or payment for your care: If you do not object, or we reasonably infer, based on professional judgment, that you do not object to the disclosure, we may disclose relevant health information to a family member, friend, or other person involved in your medical care or who helps pay for your care.
 We may also disclose health information to a personal representative, who is a person who has legal authority to make healthcare decisions on your behalf.
+We generally will not disclose Substance Use Disorder Records to a family member, friend, or other person involved in your medical care or payment without your consent.

 Research: Under certain circumstances, we may use and disclose health information for research purposes provided that we comply with applicable federal and state legal requirements.

-• When required by international, federal, state or local law, including a request by the Secretary of the Department of Health and Human Services to see that we are complying with federal privacy law.
+• When required by international, federal, state or local law, including a request by the Secretary of the Department of Health and Human Services to see that we are complying with federal privacy law (additional restrictions may apply to disclosures of Substance Use Disorder Records).

-• To avert or reduce a serious threat to health or safety of the public or another person.
+• To avert or reduce a serious threat to health or safety of the public or another person (except for Substance Use Disorder Records).

-• For special government functions such as national security and intelligence activities, including presidential protective services.
+• For special government functions such as national security and intelligence activities, including presidential protective services (except for Substance Use Disorder Records).

-• For a member of the Armed Forces (domestic or foreign), we may disclose your medical information as required by military command authorities.
+• For a member of the Armed Forces (domestic or foreign), we may disclose your medical information as required by military command authorities (except for Substance Use Disorder Records).

-• In response to a court or administrative order, subpoena or other lawful process.
+• In response to a court or administrative order, subpoena or other lawful process (except that a specialized type of court order generally is required before we will disclose Substance Use Disorder Records).

-• To a law enforcement official for law enforcement purposes provided we comply with applicable legal restrictions.
+• To a law enforcement official for law enforcement purposes provided we comply with applicable legal restrictions (except for Substance Use Disorder Records).

 • To report suspected abuse, neglect, or domestic violence.

-• If you are an inmate, to the correctional institution or law enforcement official.
+• If you are an inmate, to the correctional institution or law enforcement official (except for Substance Use Disorder Records).

-• To an organ donation bank or to facilitate organ or tissue donation and transplantation.
+• To an organ donation bank or to facilitate organ or tissue donation and transplantation (except for Substance Use Disorder Records).

-• To workers’ compensation or similar programs for work-related injuries or illness to the extent necessary to comply with laws related to these programs.
+• To workers’ compensation or similar programs for work-related injuries or illness to the extent necessary to comply with laws related to these programs (except for Substance Use Disorder Records).

-• For public health activities such as to prevent or control disease, injury or disability; to report births and deaths; to notify a person who may have been exposed or who may be at risk of spreading a disease; or reporting information to the Food and Drug Administration (FDA) if you experience an adverse reaction from any drugs, supplies or equipment.
+• For public health activities such as to prevent or control disease, injury or disability; to report births and deaths; to notify a person who may have been exposed or who may be at risk of spreading a disease; or reporting information to the Food and Drug Administration (FDA) if you experience an adverse reaction from any drugs, supplies or equipment (except for Substance Use Disorder Records).

-• To health oversight agencies for activities authorized by law.
+• To health oversight agencies for activities authorized by law (except for Substance Use Disorder Records).

-• To a coroner/medical examiner as authorized by law to identify a deceased person or determine cause of death.
+• To a coroner/medical examiner as authorized by law to identify a deceased person or determine cause of death (except for Substance Use Disorder Records).

-• To funeral directors to carry out their duties.
+• To funeral directors to carry out their duties (except for Substance Use Disorder Records).

 1. You consent in writing:

-2. The disclosure is allowed by a court order; or
+2. The disclosure is allowed by a court order specific to Substance Use Disorder Records; or

 3. The disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation.